mit-orcd/orcd-docs-edit/docs/recipes/intel.md

 Intel compiler is optimized for intel CPUs.
 It provides an MPI implemetation and the Math Kernel Library (MKL).
 The performance of C and Fortran codes can be improved on Intel CPUs if compiled with Intel compiler.

-## Use Intel compiler on Rocky 8 nodes
+## Set up environment on Rocky 8 nodes

-Log in to a Rocky 8 head node first,
+If you use Rocky 8 nodes, log in to an appropriate head node first,
 ```
 ssh <user>@orcd-login003.mit.edu
 ```

-> Refer to [this page](https://orcd-docs.mit.edu/accessing-orcd/ssh-login/) for login.

 Load an intel module,
 ```